Felixsu1997/Felixsu1997.github.io/_pages/about.md

 Awards
 ======
-* Best Paper Award, [In The 25th Symposium on Construction Engineering and Management]"Certificate of Merit.jpg"
+* Best Paper Award, [In The 25th Symposium on Construction Engineering and Management]
 * Scholarship of Department of Civil Engineering
 * Terminal Scholarship of Department of Civil Engineering 109-1 / 110-1
 * Certificate of Completion: Linux Course